projectriff/projectriff.io/docs/v0.5/getting-started/minikube.md

 [kapp](https://get-kapp.io/) is a simple deployment tool for Kubernetes.
 The riff runtime and its dependencies are provided as standard Kubernetes yaml files, that can be installed with kapp.

-You can find install kapp using Homebrew on MacOS
+You can install kapp using Homebrew on MacOS:

 ```sh
 brew tap k14s/tap